Gate: Ten of Cups

 The puppets marched fearlessly up to this mammoth caterpillar and yelled to him in unison.
 “Hellllloooooo!” they cried out.
 “We have brought someone for you to meet, Leaf Quencher!”

 I waved goodbye to the puppets as they returned to their home down the red brick path.
-Then, I visualized myself growing like a vine reaching towards the sun and soon I was standing beside the caterpillar and of a size with him.
+Then, I imagined myself growing like a vine reaching towards the sun and soon I was standing beside the caterpillar and of a size with him.

 “I am ‘He who was Promised’,” said the caterpillar.
 “I must build and conserve my energy to become a butterfly.
 I am very good at this task as you can clearly see.”